interactive-structures/interactive-structures.github.io/_publications/README.md

 ## Please keep the images small for fast loading
-It's important that we keep download sizes small.
+It's important that we keep all file sizes *small*.
 Please use https://tinypng.com/ to reduce the file sizes af all images.